Science AliveK-12 Teacher Professional Development and Curriculum

 Public Service Announcements (PSAs) are videos created to raise awareness and change public attitudes and behavior toward a social issue.
 Effective PSAs often have a powerful message that sticks with the viewer, sometimes becoming part of a society’s collective norm.
 We host a yearly EnergySmart PSA contest for middle school aged students to help us create awareness around energy conservation and efficiency.

-This year’s PSA contest will end on November 30th, 2020!
+This year’s PSA contest has been extended and will end on December 11th, 2020!
 Interested in having your class participate?

 Follow these four easy steps to enter the contest!